Introverts In Ministry: Finding Your Leadership Style

 One of the things I have noticed as an introvert is that your unique leadership style will often vary from person to person.
 For instance, when I find myself working with individuals whom I do not know very well, I tend to be quieter than usual, more reserved, and reflective.
 In contrast, during moments when I have had the opportunity to know someone for a while and build a rapport, I become far more relaxed and can truly be myself.
 While I certainly don’t make a conscious effort to come off as shy, it does take me a little time to warm up to new people before I feel confident enough to engage fully.
 Even as a leader, there will inevitably be times when you may not feel inclined to show up as your authentic self.

 One of the key advantages of being an introvert is that you are naturally more inclined to listen rather than dominate conversations with excessive talking.
 You take the time to think through your responses before you speak, ensuring that you’re communicating the right message in the best possible way.
+James 1:19 instructs us, "Everyone should be quick to listen, slow to speak, and slow to become angry."
 Your analytical and reflective nature serves you well and often leads to the successful achievement of long-term strategies.
 You aren’t primarily focused on being seen or recognised, especially in a room filled with more extroverted personalities.
-But when it comes to discerning what is genuinely best for your ministry’s future, this is where you truly thrive and excel.

 Leading With Empathy